juancarlospaco/faster-than-requests/README.md

 - `list_of_urls` List of URLs, URL must be string type, required, must not be empty list, example `["https://unsplash.com/s/photos/cat", "https://unsplash.com/s/photos/dog"]`.
 - `case_insensitive` Case Insensitive, `True` for Case Insensitive, boolean type, optional, defaults to `True`, example `True`.
 - `deduplicate_urls` Deduplicate `list_of_urls` removing repeated URLs, boolean type, optional, defaults to `False`, example `False`.
+- `visited_urls` Do not visit same URL twice, even if redirected into, keeps track of visited URLs, bool type, optional, defaults to `True`.
 - `delay` Delay between a download and the next one, MicroSeconds precision (1000 = 1 Second), integer type, optional, defaults to `0`, must be a positive integer value, example `42`.
 - `folder` Directory to download Images and Photos, string type, optional, defaults to current folder, must not be empty string, example `/tmp`.
 - `force_extension` Force file extension to be this file extension, string type, optional, defaults to `".jpg"`, must not be empty string, example `".png"`.